 Top 10 Dog-Friendly Lodgings at Tahoe

 Dogs love Lake Tahoe.
-After all, there’s plenty of hiking and swimming to enjoy.
-And for the more adventurous canine rafting and boating are options as well.
+After all, there’s plenty of hiking, swimming, beaches and other dog friendly options to enjoy.
+For the more adventurous canine there’s even rafting and boating options as well.

 So how to go about planning a trip to Tahoe with your dog?
 First find some lodging that offers sleeping quarters for two- and four-legged guests.
 You can search GoTahoeNorth.com’s accommodations listings by “Pets” to generate a list of canine-cuddly locations.

 But to help you find the perfect dog friendly hotel, inn, and the like here are our top 10 dog friendly lodgings in North Lake Tahoe:

 Dog Friendly Cabin: Tahoe Moon Properties, Tahoe City

 More than 50 dog-friendly rentals from small cozy cabins to ski-in condos.
 Properties are equipped with dog baskets that include dog tags with rental home information, dog towels, sheets for covering beds and furniture, a sticky roller for hair removal, dog biscuits and a poop scoop and bags.
 Tahoe Moon charges a fee of $40/dog that covers additional cleaning.

 Six-lakefront suites providing panoramic views of Lake Tahoe.
 The owner “welcomes pets to enjoy our piece of Heaven” and the property is centrally located to all things Tahoe, including beaches and restaurants.
 Don’t be surprised to see a German shepherd, named Sierra, out on the water on a stand up paddleboard with the property’s owner.
 There is a $30 flat fee for dogs for up to three days, and $10/night for extended stays.